 The best part is gardening is a relaxing and fulfilling pastime that can provide a sense of achievement.

-6. Use What You Already Own
+6. Use Up What You Already Own

 7. Be Resourceful

-8. Cut Back on Brands and Spending
+8. Cut Back On Spending

 9. Learn New Skills